mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 ## Blogging about quitting

+For the last nine months of my job, I was mentally writing a blog post that detailed all the reasons I left Google.
+I started writing it for real about a month before I quit and spent several hours each week writing and rewriting it until I finally published it a month after I quit.

+I didn't really know what the response would be.
+I thought it would be interesting for people who knew me personally to understand why I left what seemed to be a very attractive position at Google.
+I

-I'd been writing the post in my head for about nine months, then I spent two months writing it for real.
-It was by far the biggest response I've ever had for an article.
-People whose books I've read or whose blogs I follow were sharing my article.
+The response was far bigger than I imagined.
+That week, my blog had the biggest number of readers by a factor of XX.
+People whose books I've read or whose blogs I follow were sharing my article and reaching out to me.
+People were telling me they found my article through social media channels I had never even heard of.

 ## Commenting about blogging about quitting

-I had articles occasionally that did well on reddit or Hacker News, but usually just of them.
-The quitting post became popular in a lot of places at once.

-People outside of tech told me that what I wrote about wasn't just a Google thing or a tech thing, but a general big company thing.
+The day I published it, I spent the entire day just responding to emails and comments.
+It was great!
+It was like I

+Then I spent the next day doing the same thing and it was a little less fun.

-I spent the first three days doing nothing but responding to comments, emails, and private messages.
-I realized that I could probably continue doing that for two weeks and still not be done.
+By the third day, I was just anxious.
+I realized I could probably spend the next two weeks doing nothing but responding to comments and private messages.
+I knew I could ignore them if I chose to, but that felt disrespectful to the people who had taken time out to write me.

-I love getting emails and comments about what I write, so I wanted to give everyone a thoughtful response.
-I also felt guilty about not responding because they had, after all, taken the time to write me.

-One piece of advice I found very helpful was from Stephanie Hurlburt, who .
-She reached out to me on Twitter after the article, and I asked her how she manages replying to
+One piece of advice I found very helpful was from Stephanie Hurlburt, who was one of the people I mentioned above who I followed on Twitter and then she surprised me by reaching out to me directly after the article.
+I asked her how she manages replying to the many messages she receives, and she gave me this excellent advice:

 >I think I'd say first consider that it is 100% okay to take a month or more to respond to someone, and expect a response back.
 It is even okay to take a year to respond to someone, but maybe don't expect a response back then (they've probably moved on to other things).
 So in other words, you don't need to tackle every message as it comes in, you can have a day a month where you just power through them.

+It sounds simple, but this was very freeing and relieved my anxiety.

-It's worth noting that she *says* this, but she came up with this very thoughtful, three-paragraph note to me a few minutes after I asked her the question.
+Sidenote: Stephanie *says*  it's okay to delay responses for a month, but she came up with a very thoughtful, three-paragraph note to me a few minutes after I asked her my question about managing correspondence.
+It's very possible that she's tricking me so that she can maintain her position as the most helpful person on Twitter.

-## Blogging about Sia
+## Experimenting with Sia

-The area I've spent the most time is Sia.
-I started a blog to talk about my experiemnts with Sia.
-When I started it, I was still exploring how I could make money with Sia.
-Maybe I build a service on top of Sia.
-Maybe I could make money by just doing experiments and writing about them.

-The first step was to write a load test for Sia.
-Nobody had ever done one before, but I needed to see concrete numbers before I built any sort of business on Sia.
-It seemed simple enough.
-I wrote upa  test plan and figured it would take about twoo weeks from start to finish.

-An investor heard about it and offered to pay me to run these tests.
-Wow, lucky deal!
-Someone wants to pay me for somehting I was going to do anyway for free.

-Maybe they don't really know what developers make, so they were going to offer me $500/week.
-Maybe they have millions of dollars invested in this coind and wouldn't flinch at $20k/week.

-I figured I'd just do it for free and if he valued quality software, they'd see I wasn't just some random guy slapping together some awful junk code, but was producing code that was documented, tested, and well-factored.

-Several people reached out to know if I would be interested in consulting work.
-A Sia investor heard about my testing plans and offered to pay me for it.

-At first, that seemed like a great deal.
-But I started playing out the scenario and realizing it may not be so great.
-If I agreed to do it for money, I'm no longer doing it the way I want, but the way they're willing to sign off on.
-There are obviously perverse incentives collaborating on research with someone who stands to gain or lose a great deal of money depending on the outcome of the research.
+For the past two years, I've contributed to and written frequently (TODO: link) about a decentralized storage project called Sia.
+It was an obvious candidate for my focus after I quit.
+I thought that I could build an online service that capitalizes on Sia's lower costs.
+Or maybe I could just earn money by doing experiments with distributed storage and blogging about it.
+Or maybe I could do both and my blog posts would attract customers for whatever business I decided to build.

+It didn't really work out.
+My first major project was to do a rigorous test of Sia's capacity and costs.
+The project maintainers had claimed for years that the network could support storage at $2 per TB per month (this is roughly XX% of what Amazon charges), but nobody had ever demonstrated this in practice.

+If I was going to build a business on top of Sia, I needed to know how much it cost in practice.
+I also needed to know how much it could store.
+People knew that there was a limit to how much data you could upload to Sia before the software falls over, but they didn't know if that was 1 TB or 50 TB.

+I decided to write a load test for Sia.
+It would attempt to maximize Sia's storage and track the total cost of doing this.

+The result of the test was that Sia was [not as cheap as everyone thought](https://blog.spaceduck.io/load-test-wrapup/#storage-isnt-that-cheap).
+It was cheaper than Amazon or Google's cloud storage offerings, but also much buggier and difficult to use.
+There are low-cost storage providers like Backblaze B2 and Wasabi whose prices are on par or even cheaper than Sia, but with a lot less complexity, so I couldn't find a situation where building a business on Sia would give me an advantage over someone who built a business on top of a traditional cloud storage provider.

 ## Stressing about deadlines